Smith-And-Rune/Iron180/BuildGuide.md

 With the advances in modern technology it is very tempting/easy to skip this step, but we high recommend that you take the time to test your PCB.
 Spending a few hours building your board only to find out after that something is wrong and you need to dissasemble everything is going to be a bad time.
 Unless you have the proper equipment to desolder, it will take you a lot longer to dissasemble than reassemble.

-To test your board you will need a pair of metal tweezers and a USB-C cable.
+To test your board you will need a pair of metal tweezers, the included PCB (connected to the daughterboard) and a USB-C cable.
 Ensure that your PCB is in an environments to minimize electrostatic discharge before proceeding and connect your PCB via the USB cable to a PC.
 While connected, please open a keyboard testing website (a few links below) and take your tweezer and touch the pair of pads corresponding to a key and check to see that the circuit completes and that it registers on the site.
 [Example video](https://www.youtube.com/watch?v=0Jp1X0hrAeM)

 Keyboard testing websites